Lolo Jones: 'I am a tough chick'

 "Hurdling I have more control because, you know (it) is an individual sport and I have to do a lot within that race, you know individual adjustments," she says.

 "But bobsled I just have to be the most powerful, fastest athlete at the top.
-Once I'm in the bobsled, because I'm the break man, I do nothing.
+Once I'm in the bobsled, because I'm the brake man, I do nothing.

 "A lot of people ask me what I do in a bobsled and I'm like 'pray, read a book.'
-I mean, I'm doing nothing until the finish line and then I pull the break."
+I mean, I'm doing nothing until the finish line and then I pull the brake."

 Making the most of success